How to Write a Personal Statement: Examples of a CV Profile

 The answers to those questions are all that any recruiters could ask for from a CV personal statement.
 Guess what?
 It’s also more than they’re going to be getting from other candidates.

 It doesn’t matter if your job is serving food, designing bridges, or flying helicopters.
 This formula works, because it speaks to the needs of the employer.
 The need to know the answers to those 3 (well, 4) questions.

 CV personal statement template — fresh graduate

 You might be wondering what to do if you don’t have the impressive experience of the above example.
-Perhaps you are fresh out of school, and this is your first job after graduation.
+Perhaps you are fresh out of school, this is your first job after graduation, and you're writing a student CV.
 Don’t fret.
-All we have to do is adapt our formula a little.
+It's normal that you ponder know how to start your CV.
+All you have to do is adapt the above formula a little.

 [Power Adjective] [University Name] [Degree Name] title, specializing in [Your Main Area of Study / Interest / Skill You Developed in Private].
 My educational background combined with [Transferable Skill / Skill You Developed in Private] will allow me to [Argument to Hire You].
 This will also let me slot into your team seamlessly, and help you [Promise / Offer To Your New Employer].

 Here is the fresh graduate CV profile in practice:

 Meticulous Keele University Sociology graduate specialising in performing quantitative research.
 My educational background combined with customer-facing experience gained in a countryside newsagent’s allows me to reach every social group effectively when performing research.
 This in unison with STATA and R Statistical Language skills I developed completing private projects will allow me to slot into your team seamlessly, and bring a fresh perspective and eagerness to learn to your cutting-edge social research at the Office for National Statistics.